 Sensemaking is the art of structuring those business and life domains that are too complex and unpredictable to act in them with a plan, mere technical knowledge, or a “predict and control” approach.
 It involves coming up with a plausible understanding of a shifting world and testing these ideas and assumptions within the system through probing and sensing.
 Sensemaking enables leaders to have a better grasp of what is going really on in their environments, as opposed to what they think is going on, or what they wish would be going on.

 With the right tools, we can tap into how people in organizations make sense of their leadership, their relationships, and their daily interactions.
 We can tap into that vast intelligence and get authentic, real-time, contextualized, and relevant data that the organization can use to resolve existing problems and challenges as well as tease out emergent trends and novel ideas.

-In our opinion, this approach has an immense potential that goes beyond organizational development.
-It is applicable to working in a much different way with communities, governance, climate change, refugees, environmental issues, projects, leadership development, and evaluation.
+In our opinion, this approach has immense potential that goes beyond organizational development.
+It applies to working in a much different way with communities, governance, climate change, refugees, environmental issues, projects, leadership development, and evaluation.